Chester–Birkenhead line: Extensions in Birkenhead

 The directors of the line were heavily involved with ferries at Birkenhead, and much energy was expended now in trying to get control of existing ferry companies, and securing the best railway access to the ferry terminals.
 The original Grange Lane terminus at Birkenhead had to be equidistant from the three ferry piers.

 In October 1843 a contract was let to make a line in tunnel, diverging from just south of the terminus to the Monks Ferry, It opened to passenger trains on 23 October 1844, and the Grange Lane terminus closed to passengers the same day, being developed later as a mineral depot.

 During the early history of the line extensive enlargement of the docks at Birkenhead was now being planned, and as there was crossover in directorships between the railway and maritime interests, the Chester and Birkenhead Railway proposed an extension, which became known as the Docks Extension Line, to a locality known as Bridge End.
-The necessary Act for the work received the Royal Assent on 21 July 1845.
+The necessary act of Parliament for the work, the Chester and Birkenhead Railway Act 1845 (8 & 9 Vict. c. xcix), received royal assent on 21 July 1845.
 The line was about a mile long, and was disproportionately expensive as it ran in newly developed residential areas required extensive bridging and retaining wall construction.

 The docks extension opened on 5 April 1847.
 Because of the considerable extra traffic expected, double track was laid on the main line, and was completed in the same year.

 Ferry arrangements which had seemed satisfactory in the earlier years were now seen to be commercially adverse, and the diversion of Chester to Liverpool passengers via Runcorn unsettled the Birkenhead commissioners.
 Following their pressure, an extension of the line to a new Woodside station in Birkenhead with direct access to the Woodside ferry was opened on 31 March 1878.
 The half mile line was known as the Birkenhead New Line; it was mostly in tunnel and deep cutting.
 The Monks Ferry branch (and the ferry itself) were closed on the next day, but the branch was later reopened to serve private sidings on it.

 Upgrading

 The line was seriously congested and it was decided to quadruple the tracks from Ledsham Junction to Birkenhead.
 This was completed in the period 1902 to 1908.
 Today the line has two tracks only.

 The ordinary through trains from Birkenhead to London ceased on 5 March 1967, and on 4 November 1967 Birkenhead Woodside station was closed, the line being cut back to Rock Ferry for change to the Mersey Railway route.

-From 1972 there were plans to extend the Merseyrail system, which was electrified in the central area, to the Chester.
+From 1972 there were plans to extend the Merseyrail system, which was electrified in the central area, to Chester.
 Provision of funding and decision making took several years, but on 30 September 1985 electric operation took place from Rock Ferry to Hooton.
 This was extended to run between the Liverpool Loop and Chester on 4 October 1993.